njerezlillo/nbpwplmodel/README.md

 "print_results.R": Contains the programming for the tables in the simulation study.

-"sim_1.RData": RData object with all results of the first case in the simulation study (Sim_1.R)
+"sim_i.R": Script for generating the tables related to Case i in the simulation study.

-"sim_2.RData": RData object with all results of the first case in the simulation study (Sim_2.R)
+"sim_tau_i.R": Script for generating the tables related to the change points in the i-th scenario.

 ## Reference